Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-The victim GPCs are trained using the same lengthscales as before.
-We then build a dataset using the output (specified below) of the GPC and labels that indicate whether a data point was used in training or not.
-We split the resulting dataset randomly in training and a separate test set of $50$ points which we compute the reported accuracy on.
-We further provide random guess accuracy as a baseline.
+\textbf{Setting.} The target GPs are trained using the same lengthscales as before.
+We then build a data-set using the output of the GPs and membership labels indicating if a data point was used in training.
+The data-set is split randomly in test data ($50$ points) and training data (the remainder).
 The training data is used to train a fresh classifier.
 We tested DNN, decision trees, random forests and AdaBoost classifiers.
-As the random forest classifier performed consistently best, all accuracies in this section are computed using random forests.
-The success of this classifier is intuitive: it easily splits a single feature in many small subsets, as needed in this case.
+As the random forest classifier performed consistently best, we applied only random forests.
+We report accuracy and random guess on the test data.